oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   2. Expand the `Maven Dependencies` node

-  3. In the maven dependencies section locate the `lombok` jar file (it will have a version number after it, at the time of writing that was 1.18.10, but that may have changed as lombok updates often)
+  3. In the maven dependencies section locate the `lombok` jar file (it will have a version number after it, at the time of writing that was 1.18.12, but that may have changed as lombok updates often)

   ![](images/60-lombok-locate-jar-file.png)

-  4. Click right on the lombok jar file, then chose the `Run As` manu option, then `Java Application`
+  4. Click right on the `lombok` jar file, then chose the **Run As** menu option, then **Java Application**

   ![](images/61-run-lombok-application.png)

-  5. If you get a warning about errors click the `Proceed` button (the point of what we're doing is to fix them !)
+  5. If you get a warning about errors click the **Proceed** button (the point of what we're doing is to fix them !)

   ![](images/62-run-lombok-error-warning.png)

 After a short while the lombok UI will be displayed.

-If you get a warning that Lombok cannot locate any IDE's you will have to locate it manually, follow these steps in that case
+If you get a warning that Lombok cannot locate any IDE's you will have to locate it manually, follow the rest of steps in that case

   ![](images/63-lombok-cant-locate-ide-warning.png)

-If Lombok has located an IDE then skip the following steps that locate the IDE and go to step 23 in this section
+If Lombok has located an IDE then skip the following steps that locate the IDE and go to step 11. in this section

-  6. Click the `OK` button in the warning popup
+  6. Click the **OK** button in the warning popup

-  7. Click the `Specify location` button
+  7. Click the **Specify location** button

   ![](images/64-lombok-locate-ide-option.png)